LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ### Enable post assets folder ###

-If you want to take advantage of cover image, thumbnail image, and image gallery features, you hate to enable post assets folderby setting `post_asset_folder` to  `true`in `_config.yml`.
+If you want to take advantage of cover image, thumbnail image, and image gallery features, you have to enable post assets folderby setting `post_asset_folder` to  `true`in `_config.yml`.

 ### Enable RSS feed ###